 The Universal Accreditation Act of the U.S. requires all U.S. citizens who are completing international adoption to have a Primary Adoption Service Provider.
 If you wish to pursue an adoption from Jamaica, Children’s Home can provide Procedural Consultation Services as your Primary Provider if you are engaging in a parent-initiated adoption of an independently identified/relative child(ren) from Jamaica.

-Complete our free Application Part 1 so we can get to know a little more about you and your situation.
-If you are adopting a relative or identified child, please complete this specialized Application Part 1 – Identified Child.
-Once received, we will contact you for a one-on-one consultation about this process, your individual eligibility, your specific designated child/relative situation.
+If you are adopting a relative or identified child, please complete the free Application Part 1 – Identified Child.
+Once received, we will contact you for a one-on-one consultation about this process, your individual eligibility, your specific situation.

 As stated above, if you are waiting for a referral of a child who is a Ward of the State, the anticipated wait time is 3-7 years.
 The majority of adoptions from Jamaica are of relative or identified children.

 The CPFSA assesses the child’s suitability for adoption and forwards a report to the independent Adoption Board for review.
 If approval is issued, the case is sent to family court which determines whether an Adoption License or Adoption Order should be issued.

 At least two trips to Jamaica are typically required: once to meet with the CPFSA and appear in court, and again to apply for the child’s visa.
 If the child is already known to you, the CPFSA does not typically require any further visitation, but they reserve the right to do so.

 Families who receive an Adoption Order complete at least one post-placement report at 3 months after placement.
 Families who receive an Adoption License are required to complete post-placement reports at 6 weeks after placement, 3 months after placement, and every 3 months thereafter until the adoption is finalized in the U.S.